emilygfagan/MOOC/README.md

 This project was inspired by the Global Scholars curriculum and is designed for use in collaboration with Madrid public school teachers.
 Special thanks to the coordinators and students of 1 ESO for their enthusiasm and participation.

 ## Contact
-For questions or suggestions, please contact [Your Name] at [Your Email Address].
+For questions or suggestions, please contact Emily Fagan at emilygfagan@gmail.com.